Rivian warns supply issues to hit production, shares drop to record low

 By Akash Sriram and Nivedita Balu

-Dec 17 (Reuters) - Rivian Automotive Inc RIVN.O shares sunk nearly 13% on Friday to hit a record low after the electric pick-up truck maker's first result as a listed company highlighted the challenges it was likely to face in ramping up production to take on EV leader Tesla Inc TSLA.O.
+Dec 17 (Reuters) - Rivian Automotive Inc RIVN.O shares skidded nearly 15% on Friday to hit a record low after the electric vehicle maker's first result as a listed company highlighted the challenges it was likely to face in ramping up production to take on EV leader Tesla Inc TSLA.O.

-Shares in the world's most valuable automaker after Tesla Inc, hit $94.77 in early trading, opening below the $100 mark for the first time.
-They have gained about 40% since the company's blockbuster market debut in November.
+Rivian's shares slumped to $92.62 in early trading - opening below the $100 mark for the first time -and were still off about 11% in the afternoon.
+Before Friday's decline, they had gained about 40% since the company's blockbuster market debut in November.

-Rivian also announced plans to build a $5 billion plant to ramp up capacity, while flagging production challenges even as it receives about 2,000 pre-orders every week.
+Rivian announced plans on Thursday to build a $5 billion plant in Georgia to boost capacity, while flagging production challenges even as it receives about 2,000 pre-orders every week.

-"We don't want to read too much into near-term issues ... but it does highlight the risk that Rivian has a lot on its plate," RBC Capital Markets analyst Joseph Spak said.
+"We don't want to read too much into near-term issues ... but it does highlight the risk that Rivian has a lot on its plate," said RBC Capital Markets analyst Joseph Spak.

-The company expects production to fall "a few hundred vehicles short" of its 2021 target of 1,200 due to supply chain constraints.
+The Irvine, California-based company expects production to fall "a few hundred vehicles short" of its 2021 target of 1,200 due to supply chain constraints.

+Georgia economic development officials on Friday declined to say what the incentives for Rivian will total as they are still being finalized.
+Georgia previously gave Korean automaker Kia more than $450 million in incentives for a new plant in the state, according to some reports, and officials in Texas offered Rivian up to $440 million for the new plant.

-(Reporting by Akash Sriram and Nivedita Balu in Bengaluru, Ben Klayman in Detroit; Editing by Vinay Dwivedi)
+(Reporting by Akash Sriram and Nivedita Balu in Bengaluru, Ben Klayman in Detroit; Editing by Vinay Dwivedi and Dan Grebler)

 ((Akash.Sriram@thomsonreuters.com; www.twitter.com/hoodieonveshti;))